rhdeck/ic-azle-react-template/react/README.md

-# DETI Frontend
+# DFX TS Frontend

-This contains the code for the front-end of the DETI decentralized time service for Internet Computer.
+This contains the code for the front-end of the DFX Template for Internet Computer.

 It is built with: